dyxstat/dyxstat.github.io/_pages/cv.md

 {% include base_path %}

-I am a fourth-year Ph.D. student, advised by Prof. [Fengzhu Sun](https://dornsife.usc.edu/labs/fsun), from [Department of Quantitative and Computational Biology](https://www.qcb-dornsife.usc.edu/) at University of Southern California.
+I am a fifth-year Ph.D. student, advised by Prof. [Fengzhu Sun](https://dornsife.usc.edu/labs/fsun), from [Department of Quantitative and Computational Biology](https://www.qcb-dornsife.usc.edu/) at University of Southern California.
 My research focuses on the bioinformatics and biostatistics.
 I spent my entire childhood in Shanghai, China until my family moved to Wuhan, China when I stepped into the middle school.